georgesguitton/Democrateam/README.md

 *   Participate in an election

-In order to participate in an election, you will need connect to your account via "connection" tab or create a new one.
+In order to participate in an election, you will need to connect to your account via the "connection" tab or create a new one.
 Once logged in, click on the "Election" tab.
 Select the election you wish to vote in and enter your vote.
 Your vote has been sent.